We Make Emotional Support Animal Letters That Work.

 An emotional support animal is a “reasonable accommodation” for a person with a disability under HUD's Fair Housing Act (FHA).
 An emotional support animal is not a pet, rather it is a companion animal that provides therapeutic benefit to an individual with a disability which significantly limits a person’s major life activities.

-HUD's 2020 guidance for rental housing requires clinicians to have active therapeutic care and personal knowledge of the tenant's disability when providing reliable written verification of their disability-related benefit for an assistance animal.
+We fully comply with HUD's 2020 guidance for rental housing requiring clinicians to have active therapeutic care and personal knowledge of the tenant's disability when providing reliable written verification of their disability-related benefit for an assistance animal.
 Personal knowledge is the knowledge used to diagnose, advise, counsel, treat, or provide health care or other disability-related services.